Grunet/html-mutation-testing/README.md

 # html-mutation-testing
-Tooling around appying mutation testing to basic html pages
+Tooling around appying mutation testing to basic html pages (see branches for prototyping)